 any additional information and services to be provided to participating vessels.

-This information should be published in the appropriate nautical publications and it is recommended that it will also be published in the ‘World VTS Guide’.
+This information should be published in the appropriate nautical publications and it is recommended that it should be published in the ‘World VTS Guide’.

 VTS services

 The following guidance concerning the services that are rendered by a VTS-centre should be taken into account.